vinguan/restion/README.md

 <img src="https://raw.githubusercontent.com/vinguan/restion/master/restion-logo.png" width="200">

 I like to call it an unifier of kingdoms portable class library for calling RESTful services in .NET.
-It unifies the fluent interface kingdom with HttpClient and make http request from PCL a lot more easier.
+It unifies the fluent interface kingdom with HttpClient and make http requests a lot more easier.

-##Compability
+## Compability
-Compiled to Profile 259 of PCL which includes the plataforms .NET 4.5, Windows Phone 8.x, Windows 8.x, Windows 10 UWP.
-It can be used also on iOS and Android with [Xamarin](http://xamarin.com).
+.Net Standard 1.1 or superior

-#Nuget
+# Nuget
 ```
 Install-Package Restion
 ```